vincmazet/bip/_sources/restoration/denoising.md

   R(x) = \sum_{m,n} \left|x(m+1,n)-x(m,n)\right| + \sum_{m,n} \left|x(m,n+1)-x(m,n)\right|
   $$

-  So, for $R$ to decrease, the difference between two consecutive pixels, whether there are in row or in column, must be small.
+  So, for $R$ to decrease, the difference between two consecutive pixels, whether they are in a row or column, must be small.
   This implies the image $x$ to be nearly constant in intensity.

 The goal is then to find the image $x$ which minimizes both the data-fit and the regularization.